Gustavo-Hama/mmWave_oscillators_database/README.md

 ## 📝 Citation

 If you use this database for your research, please cite it as:
-> Gustavo M. Hama et al., "mmWave Oscillators Database," [Online].
+> Gustavo M. Hama, Florence Podevin, Antonio A. L. Souza,  A. L. C. Serrano and Sylvain Bourdel , "mmWave Oscillators Database," [Online].
 Available: https://github.com/Gustavo-Hama/mmWave_oscillators_database

 ---